 Como verificar e modificar VLANs em um switch TP-Link JetStream via SNMP

-Este artigo demonstra como verificar as configurações de VLAN, criar e excluir VLANs, bem como adicionar e remover portas em VLANs no switch TP-Link JetStream via o protocolo SNMP (Simple Network Management Protocol).
+Este artigo demonstra como verificar as configurações de VLAN, criar e excluir VLANs, bem como adicionar e remover portas nas VLANs, no switch TP-Link JetStream através do Protocolo Simples de Gerenciamento de Rede (SNMP).

 1. Requisitos.

-Você deve compreender o seguinte antes de ler este documento:
+Você deve entender o seguinte antes de ler este documento:

-- Como as VLANs funcionam e como configurá-las no switch TP-Link JetStream?
+- Como as VLANs funcionam e como configurar VLANs no switch TP-Link JetStream?
 Guia Oficial.

-- Como configurar SNMP v2c/v3 no switch TP-Link JetStream?
+- Como configurar o SNMP v2c/v3 no switch TP-Link JetStream?
 Guia Oficial.

-- Configurar e usar comandos NET-SNMP, incluindo snmpget, snmpset, snmptable, snmpwalk ou outro software SNMP.
+- Configurar e usar os comandos do NET-SNMP, incluindo snmpget, snmpset, snmptable, snmpwalk ou outro software SNMP.

 2. Preparações.